five82/batchtranscode/README.md

   - Number of subtitle tracks
   - Determines crf based on width of video - SD, HD, or 4K

-The container does support encoding UHD HDR10 videos.
+The container does support transcoding UHD HDR10 videos.

 ### Description